galopujacyjez/DADBOD/README.md

 ----------------------------------------------
 Usage of Conformal Decals is recommended.

-Simply drag the BDSM folder into your GameData folder and enjoy your Buran and Energia vehicles.
+Simply drag the BDSM folder into your GameData folder and enjoy your Buran and Energia decals.